percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1440](https://perconadev.atlassian.net/browse/EVEREST-1440): We've resolved an issue that caused a delay while loading the **Backups** page.
 Furthermore, the **Add Storage** option was displayed on the **Backups** page even though the user did not have backup storage permissions.

-- [EVEREST-1518](https://perconadev.atlassian.net/browse/EVEREST-1518): We've resolved an issue that allowed users to see and edit DB clusters without the required permissions for the database engine(s).
+- [EVEREST-1518](https://perconadev.atlassian.net/browse/EVEREST-1518), [EVEREST-1604](https://perconadev.atlassian.net/browse/EVEREST-1604): We've resolved an issue that permitted users to view and edit DB clusters, as well as restore to the same DB cluster, even if they lacked the necessary permissions for the database engine(s).

 - [EVEREST-1534](https://perconadev.atlassian.net/browse/EVEREST-1534) \[RBAC\] '/databases' page does not show any individual dbs from the policy